-When being introduced to Peranakan dishes, pineapple prawn curry or in the Malay language, ‘Udang Masak Lemak Nenas’ is one of the must try dishes.
-The tangy pineapple flavour and the fragrance of the spices make udang masak lemak nenas an exciting dish as it tickles your taste buds.
+When being introduced to Peranakan dishes, pineapple prawn curry or in the Malay language, ‘udang masak lemak nenas’ is a must-try.
+The tangy pineapple flavour and the fragrance of the spices makes it amazingly appetizing as it tantalizes your taste buds.

-Yes of course.
-Do ensure that the prawns are fully thawed before cooking.
-To thaw frozen prawns, run them through tap water for about 30 seconds to separate them and then, place them in the refrigerator for a few hours until they are fully thawed.
+Yes, of course.
+However, do ensure that the prawns are fully thawed before cooking.
+To separate the frozen prawns, run them under tap water for about 30 seconds.
+Then, leave them to thaw in the refrigerator for a few hours.

-Sometimes, I would rinse frozen prawns under cold water for 2-3 times and then allow the prawns to sit in cold water for ca. 10 minutes.
-Prawns a defrosted quicker with this method.
+Alternatively, you may rinse frozen prawns under cold water 2-3 times and then allow them to sit in cold water for ca. 10 minutes.
+Prawns defrost quicker this way.

 Generally, this curry is not that spicy.
-The fresh chillies contributes to the heat in this dish.
-To reduce the heat, remove the membrane and seeds of the chilli.
-Using lesser chillies will further reduce the heat.
-Additionally, adding more coconut milk to the dish will help to make the curry less spicy.
+The fresh chillies contributes to the spiciness of the dish.
+Remove the membranes and seeds of the chillies to reduce the spiciness.
+Using lesser chillies and adding more coconut milk to the dish will help to make the curry less spicy.

-Use ripe fresh pineapple for this dish.
-If you are unable to find fresh pineapples, canned pineapples will do the trick too.
+Use fresh ripe pineapple for this dish.
+If you are unable to find it, canned pineapples will do the trick too.